pchiorean/Indentz/docs/README.md

 * **`DocCleanup.jsx`** runs **`DefaultPrefs.jsx`**, cleans up unused swatches, layers and pages, unlocks all items, deletes hidden items, resets scaling to 100%, converts empty text frames to simple frames, sets tight pasteboard margins.

 **Note:** The TSV files can be saved in the current folder, on the desktop, or next to the script.
 Blank lines and those prefixed with `#` are ignored.
+You can include records from another file by inserting **`@path/to/file.txt`** in the desired position.

 ---